Alexander Grzelachowski House and Store

 The Alexander Grzelachowski House and Store, in Puerto de Luna, New Mexico, was built in 1875.
 It was listed on the National Register of Historic Places in 1993.

 It is significant as "an exceptional example of a nineteenth-century, Territorial-style, combined dwelling and place of business."

+The store was a popular stop for area ranchers and travelers through the Pecos Valley.